Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: September 2023

-The U.S. Food and Drug Administration (FDA) has approved Qulipta™ (atogepant) to treat migraines.
-Qulipta is specifically approved as a preventative treatment for migraines.1
+The US Food and Drug Administration (FDA) has approved Qulipta™ (atogepant) to treat migraines.
+Qulipta is specifically approved as a preventative treatment for episodic migraines.1

 The active ingredient in Qulipta is a calcitonin gene-related peptide (CGRP) receptor antagonist or blocker.
-Qulipta is the first CGRP gepant designed primarily as a preventative treatment for migraines.
+Qulipta is a CGRP gepant designed primarily as a preventative treatment for episodic migraines.
 This means you are intended to take it daily, and it should reduce the number of days you have migraines.1-3